Kharec/updateSecurityGroup/README.md

 And it's on.

-You can also, like me, set it in a cron on a computer witch is always at home, in my case my raspberry (connected to my router).
+You can also, like me, set it in a cron on a computer which is always at home, in my case my raspberry (connected to my router).